 BYD and Berkshire Hathaway

-In 2008, Berkshire Hathaway bet on BYD’s potential, purchasing 225 million shares.
+In 2008, Berkshire Hathaway bet on BYD’s potential, purchasing 225 million shares for $232 million.
 It’s an investment that has paid off handsomely.
-Berkshire’s original investment of $230 million has grown in value to $5.897 billion as of December 31, 2020.
+Berkshire’s original investment of $232 million had grown in value to $5.897 billion as of December 31, 2020.

 © 2021 David Mazor